Sarah Everard: Protesters block road outside Scotland Yard

 About 300 demonstrators from various groups chanted "racist police, sexist police" while walking towards Trafalgar Square and Charing Cross Police Station.

-Ms Everard was kidnapped in south London on 3 March 2021 as she was walking home from a friend's house.
-Her attacker, Couzens, was sentenced to a whole-life term after pleading guilty to murder.
+Sarah Everard was kidnapped in south London on 3 March 2021 as she was walking home from a friend's house.
+Her attacker, Wayne Couzens, was sentenced to a whole-life term after pleading guilty to murder.

 A spontaneous vigil in Clapham Common in south London led to the force being heavily criticised for its actions - although it went on to be cleared by the police watchdog.